Error-331/code_tests/docs/marketing/traffic_arbitrage/sms_activation/sms_activation_shops.md

 Features:

-More than 100 countries and 600 services
+- More than 100 countries and 600 services;
-Rent up to 2 weeks
+- Rent up to 2 weeks;
-Receiving up to 100 SMS per number while the number is active.
+- Receiving up to 100 SMS per number while the number is active;
-Multiservice – several services per 1 number
+- Multiservice – several services per 1 number;
-Can accept a call
+- Can accept a call;